 An Alaska Cruise Is Not Like Any Other Cruise

-It’s important to realize that an Alaskan cruise is nothing like a Mexico or Caribbean cruise.
+It’s important to realize that an Alaskan cruise is nothing like a Caribbean or Mexican Riviera cruise.
 The weather is a lot less predictable, the window for cruising is relatively short (usually 3-4 months each year), and the costs are almost always much higher.
 Most people who take an Alaska cruise will only do so once in their lifetime.
 It’s a must-do bucket list item for most of us, but it’s also often an expensive one as well.

 We cruised on the Carnival Splendor, one of the cruise line’s most unique ships with wonderfully fun 1930s-themed decor, a decidedly pink and copper color scheme, and a size that’s about in the middle between the usual smaller crafts that most more exclusive Alaska lines employ and the larger, more hotel-like cruise ships that cannot enter the fjords or port in some places in Alaska without tendering (sending small boats ashore).